 Phthalates are used in food packaging, plastics and personal products such as fragrances and shampoos.
-Similar to bisphenol A (BPA), phthalates are thought to interfere with hormone systems, but whether current levels of people's exposure to these chemicals are dangerous to their health is debated.
+Similar to bisphenol A (BPA), phthalates are thought to interfere with hormone systems, but whether current levels of people's exposure to these chemicals are dangerous to their health

 In a new study, the researchers measured urine concentrations of BPA and 14 different phthalates in about 500 couples who were trying to get pregnant.
 The couples also kept journals about the timing of their intercourse, menstrual cycles and pregnancy tests.

 Neither the men's nor the women's levels of BPA seemed to affect how long it took to get pregnant.
 However, it took couples 20 percent longer to get pregnant if the man had high levels of three common phthalates, according to the study.
-[12 Hormone-Disrupting Chemicals & Their Health Effects]
+[12 Hormone-Disrupting Chemicals & Their Health Effects

 "The delays in pregnancy we saw were comparable to those seen for cigarette smoking, or with obesity," Buck Louis said in a statement.